-If the school has evidence that a pupil is making insufficient progress despite significant support and intervention.
-We may seek further advice and support from outside professionals.
+If the school has evidence that a pupil is making insufficient progress despite significant support and intervention, we may seek further advice and support from outside professionals.
 These professionals will be invited to contribute to the monitoring and review of progress.
 Pupils and parents will be fully involved and kept informed about the involvement of external agencies and proposed interventions.

-Fortuna Advanced planning for pupils in Year 5 will allow appropriate options to be considered.
+Advanced planning for pupils in Year 5 will allow appropriate options to be considered.
 The assistant head will liaise with the SENCO of the secondary schools to ensure that effective arrangements are in place to support pupils at the time of transfer.

-All the children at The Fortuna and Sincil Federation have an Education Health Care Plan.
+All the children at The Fortuna and Athena Federation have an Education Health Care Plan.
 They are referred to the Schools by the Additional Needs Statementing Panel.
 The Head of School in consultation with the panel reviews the child’s suitability for the school and whether their needs can be best met in a BESD school.
 For further details see Admissions Policy.

 Provision for SEN and school specialities

-The Fortuna and Sincil Federation has full wheelchair access with one disabled toilet available.
+The Fortuna and Athena Federation has full wheelchair access with one disabled toilet available.
 There are trained members of staff in the administration of medication and the needs of the children who require special dietary needs can be fully met.

 Fortuna staff are trained in the administration of insulin.

-Most children who attend The Fortuna and Sincil Federation arrive and leave in a taxi provided by the county council.
+Most children who attend The Fortuna and Athena Federation arrive and leave in a taxi provided by the county council.
 These are specialist transport and have the full access and training to transport all children and their needs.